englekk/handbook-docs/Fuse/08 - Creating custom UI components.md

 <Header>Welcome</Header>
 ```

-In this case, the `Header`-class will be a distinctly different class from `Text`, although all properties from `Text` will also be available.
+In this case, the `Header`-class will be a different class from `Text`, although all properties from `Text` will also be available.
 Note that the class can be defined in a separate file, and often is.

 Custom classes can be as complex as you want: